credo-ai/credoai_lens/docs/index.rst

 or dataset.
 While Credo AI has defined some modules of our own, your own code can be thought of as a module (inherit from the abstract `CredoModule <https://github.com/credo-ai/credoai_lens/blob/develop/credoai/modules/credo_module.py>`_ class), as could other tools available in the broader AI ecosystem.

+Some well known packages already serve as the foudnation for some Lens modules, such as:
+* Fairlearn
+* Adversarial Robustness Toolbox
+* Pandas Profiler

-Because the class of modules is literally unconstrained, we need a way to standardize their API.
+Because the class of modules is  unconstrained, we need a way to standardize their API.
 We do that in the form of CredoAssessments.
 CredoAssessments are wrappers around one or more modules that allow them to connect to CredoModels and Data (:ref:`Credo Artifacts: Model, Data, & Governance`).